rmertz0/hello-world/README.md

 # hello-world

-This is the readme file for the hello-world github guid tutorial.
+This is the readme file for the hello-world github guide tutorial.